akhil218/A3C-AI-BREAKOUT/README.md

 -> Run the main.py file for results

--> Videos will be saved in an additional separate folder
+-> Videos will be saved in an additional separate folder - here they are included in the test folder